By MICK ROBERTS ©

-Two bullet holes were found in the skull, which eventually led to the arrest of Thomson’s wife and a John Harrison, who were both hanged in June 1887 for murder.
+Two bullet holes were found in the skull, which eventually led to the arrest of Thomson’s wife and her lover, John Harrison, who were both hanged in June 1887 for murder.
 Ellen Thomson is the only woman ever hanged in Queensland.

 Apparently the local policeman kept the skull after it was exhumed, and often brought it to the Royal, sitting it on the bar.
 After a while he left it there, and finally – the story goes – the publican buried it in the backyard of the hotel, once a populat haunt of cane cutters and workers from the nearby sugar refinery.

 The history of the Royal begins when the son of Danish immigrants decided to purchase an old single storey pub that traded on the Mowbray Road, Mowbray.